-The deadline to petition for on-campus housing has passed.
+The deadline to petition for on-campus summer housing has passed.
 We expect that students will have found alternative living arrangements at this time.
 If you have any questions, please email the Dean of Students Office at deanofstudents@wheatoncollege.

 For students remaining on campus for the summer:

 - All dining locations will be closed.
 Students will have access to the food pantry and residence hall kitchen facilities.